 Professor Nurius studies processes and effects of stress and trauma focusing on vulnerable and socially disadvantaged populations, early/preventive intervention, and fostering resilience.
 Her research on life course stress integrates structural, psychosocial, and biobehavioral mechanisms, distinguishing direct, cumulative, and interactive effects of early and later life stress exposures alongside protective factors.
-A mental health specialist, she is increasingly focusing on comorbid physical, mental, and behavioral health outcomes as well as incorporating effects of the environment (e.g., air pollution, neighborhood characteristics) in multi-level models to explain stress responding and disparities in health and functioning outcomes.
+A mental health specialist, she is increasingly focusing on comorbid physical, mental, and behavioral health outcomes as well as incorporating effects of the environment (e.g., air pollution, neighborhood characteristics, green spaces) in multi-level models to explain stress responding and disparities in health and functioning outcomes.
 She works with field associates in examining effects of ACEs (adverse childhood experiences) on health, learning, and development outcomes in Washington state.